samanix/laranix/README.md

 Seed your database with your default user groups using `php artisan db:seed --class=DefaultGroups`

-If you get a 'Class not found' error, run `composer dump-autoload` and then try again.

 ### Views
 Laranix provides several views to get you started, it also provides some mails in markdown format, so if you edit `config\laranixauth.php` to not use markdown on mails, you will have to edit the views in `resources/views/mail/auth/`.